Homemade Butterscotch Pudding recipe – this smooth and creamy pudding is full of flavor, and so much better than boxed pudding. Perfect comfort food!

 - 1/2 tsp salt

-Serve with a small scoop of ice cream or whipped cream.
+- Serve warm or cold with a small scoop of ice cream or whipped cream.

 -It is easiest to use egg yolks, but they have more fat and I don't like wasting the whites.
 I always use 2 eggs.
 Just follow the instructions below and it should turn out fine.